 2m Temperature: A clear diurnal cycle of the Bias values is a characteristic of all seasons (Fig. 1).
-The model underpredicts the temperature values in almost all seasons to up to 1.5° C. The error values reach up to 3.2° C during midday hours, while the average error for the other periods is approximately 2.5 °C.
+The model underpredicts the temperature values in all seasons to up to 1.5°C. The error values reach up to 3.0 °C during midday hours, while the average error for the other periods is approximately 2.5 °C.

-Fig.1: RMSE and Bias scores for MSLP (above) and 2m Temperature (below) from the IFS model (00UTC run) calculated and presented for every season
+Figure 1 RMSE and Bias scores for MSLP (above) and 2m Temperature (below) from the IFS model (00UTC run) calculated and presented for every season

-Fig.2: RMSE and Bias scores for 2m Dew Point Temp (above) and 10m Wind speed (below) from the IFS model (00UTC run) calculated and presented for every season
+Figure 2 RMSE and Bias scores for 2m Dew Point Temp (above) and 10m Wind speed (below) from the IFS model (00UTC run) calculated and presented for every season

-Dew Point Temperature: The DPT is overestimated by the model for almost all seasons, apart from the winter.
+Dew Point Temperature: The DPT is slightly overestimated by the model for almost all seasons, apart from the winter.
 The diurnal cycle is evident in the Bias values.
-The average error is higher for summer $(3.5-4 \degree C)$ but almost constant (2.5-3 $\degree C)$ the rest of the year (Fig. 2).
+The average error is higher for spring and summer (up to 3.5°C) but almost constant (2.5-3°C) the rest of the year (Fig. 2).